 Would you like to monitor your child's grades and attendance anytime you wish?

 Well, you can, and It's simple.
 First, you have to get the access code(s) for your child(ren).
 Next, you have to set up your PowerSchool Parent account and download the free app.
 After logging in, you will get notifications anytime your child's grade changes.
 You to stay informed all the time.
-If you are interested in receiving your parent letter or need help setting up your account, click here to email Mrs. Edgerton.
+If you are interested in receiving your parent letter or need help setting up your account, click here to email Mrs. Wolfe.

 Do you Dojo?

 ClassDojo that is.
 Our entire school uses ClassDojo to communicate events and information with our families.
-It is also offers parents the opportunity to message their child's teachers, administration, and support staff.
+It also offers parents the opportunity to message their child's teachers, administration, and support staff.
 If you are not connected to ClassDojo, contact your teacher to receive the sign-up information you need.

 Suggestions for Helping with Homework